 December 21, 2020 Merry Christmas!
 Thank you for being a part of our community!
 Thank you for making the world a better home for our voiceless friends.
 Thank you for raising awareness for wolves and wildlife.
 Thank you for standing up for our forests and public lands.
 Thank you for demanding change.
 Thank you for … Continue reading Merry Christmas!

-Recently a very special tree was cut down.
+Not long ago, a very special tree was cut down.
 It was to serve as the iconic Rockefeller Center Christmas tree, in New York City.
 The tree came from Oneonta, New York, 170 miles away from its destination.
-It was a 75-foot Norway spruce, and though it was not an old growth or native tree, nor a … Continue reading Rockefeller
+It was a 75-foot Norway spruce, and though it was not an old growth or native tree, … Continue reading Rockefeller